bmeurant/technical-docs/software-architecture/system-design-patterns/bulkhead.md

 ### 3. Process/Container Bulkhead

 In a [[microservices]] architecture, each service runs in its own process or container.
-This is a form of bulkhead at the process level.
-Container orchestration platforms like Kubernetes take this further by allowing you to set resource limits (CPU, memory) for each container.
+This is a form of bulkhead at the process level. [[containerization|Container]] orchestration platforms like Kubernetes take this further by allowing you to set resource limits (CPU, memory) for each container.
 This ensures that a memory leak or a CPU-intensive bug in one service cannot starve other services running on the same host machine.

 ---